 Filter

-Underneath the volcano plot you find the Filter section (figure 54).
-You can filter feature table, volcano plot and heat map based on minimum and maximum fold changes, and on regular p-values or FDR p-values depending on the volcano plot p-value selection.
-You can enter or paste values in the field to adjust thresholds, or you can use the horizontal and vertical bars on the volcano plot to do this.
+Underneath the volcano plot, you will find the Filter section (figure 55).
+It allows you to filter the feature table, volcano plot and heat map by feature name, fold change limits, and either regular or FDR-adjusted p-values, depending on the volcano plot settings.
+You can enter threshold values directly or adjust them interactively using the horizontal and vertical bars on the volcano plot.

-Additional filtering options are available from the Advanced filters button.
-In the resulting dialog, you can filter on biotypes (when available), minimum, mean and maximum CPM ((Counts per Million, TMM-adjusted) values for each sample group, and minimum, mean and maximum CPM values across groups (figure 55).
-You can apply multiple filters, one at a time:
+Additional filtering options are available via the Advanced filters button.
+In the dialog, you can filter by biotypes (when available) and by minimum, mean and maximum CPM ((Counts per Million, TMM-adjusted) values per group and across groups (figure 56).
+Apply multiple filters one at a time:

 - Select criterion

-- Select operator and enter value, or select one or more biotypes
+- Choose and operator and enter value, or select biotypes

 - Click Add filter

-Each advanced filter is added as a filter tag below the dialog table and can be removed again by clicking the 'x'.
+Each filter appears as a tag below the dialog table and can be removed by clicking the 'x'.
+When finished, click Apply filter criteria to feature list.

-An badge next to the Advanced filters button indicates the number of applied advanced filters (figure 54).
+A badge next to the Advanced filters button shows the number of active advanced filters (figure 55).

-Text below the regular filter fields signals whether a biological insights filter has been applied.
+Text below the regular filter fields indicates whether a biological insights filter has been applied.

-Click on Reset to reset filtering, or choose one of your previously saved filters from the drop-down list on the right.
+Click on Reset to clear them, or select a saved filter from the drop-down list on the right.

 P-value and FDR p-value